Garuda Indonesia: Beginnings (1949–60s)

+Garuda Indonesia succeeded KLM Interinsulair Bedrijf, the KLM subsidiary that had operated in the Indonesian archipelago after the Second World War.
+Garuda was incorporated on 31 March 1950 as a joint venture between KLM and the Indonesian government.
+The government acquired KLM’s shares in 1954, while the replacement and training of Dutch personnel continued over subsequent years.

 In its current institutional form, Garuda Indonesia had its beginnings in the Indonesian war of independence against the Dutch in the late 1940s, when Garuda flew special transports with a Douglas DC-3.
-The first aircraft was a DC-3 known as Seulawah (Acehnese: "Gold Mountain", or from Arabic Shalawah, means praise/worship) and was purchased for 120,000 Malayan dollars, which was provided by the people of Aceh (notably local merchants).
+The first aircraft was a DC-3 known as Seulawah (Acehnese: "Gold Mountain") and was purchased for 120,000 Malayan dollars, which was provided by the people of Aceh (notably local merchants).
 The first commercial flight from Calcutta to Yangon (then, Rangoon) was on 26 January 1949, using a DC-3 Dakota aircraft with the tail number RI 001 and the name Indonesian Airways.
 26 January 1949 is generally recognized as the airline's founding date.